-ECOMAXX Underfloor heating, gently warms your room from the floor upwards, resulting in the perfect spread of heat which is far more comfortable.
-An underfloor heating system runs at lower temperatures than a traditional radiator making it more efficient with lower running costs.
+ECOMAXX Underfloor heating, gently warms your room from the floor upwards, resulting in the perfect spread of heat, creating a comfortable environment for all.

 It can work divided in several independent heating zones (rooms) separately controlled by programmable room thermostats.
 That practically means that you can simply switch off the room that you don’t use and lower the heating cost.